SANTA CLARA VALLEY – 1964

 “How about you?”

 “Well, this is the only home I know.
-If we sell I’ll find a job.
+If we sell I’ll have to find a job.
 I’ll see how it goes.
 How about you?”

-“Haven’t decided.”
+“Haven’t decided yet.”
 They came to another intersection.
 A flashing red light was strung over its center.
-John tuned right and parked in front of a liquor store, a wide nineteenth century era white wooden building.
-They walked in and got a six pack of Falstaff beer from a refrigerated case.
+John tuned right and parked in front of a liquor store, a broad nineteenth century era white clapboard building.
+They got out of the car and John heard tractors in the distance.
+He looked toward the noise, saw heavy equipment and a clearing where he remembered there used to be cherry trees, and was disheartened by their absence.
+They entered the store and got a six pack of Falstaff beer from a refrigerated case.
 They went to the front counter.

 “My friend here just got back into town,” Phil said to the middle aged woman behind the counter.